 - purpura that occur without injury

-Doctors can usually diagnose senile purpura based on a visual examination alone.
-However, they will sometimes use tests to help them make sure the senile purpura is not caused by something more serious.
+However, they will sometimes use tests to help them make sure the purpura is not caused by something more serious.
 This is because a range of conditions

-Doctors may also do a test called a punch biopsy to check the skin and blood cultures.
+A healthcare professional may also take a biopsy to check the skin and blood cultures.

-People who are uncomfortable with the appearance of senile purpura may contact a dermatologist for recommendations to heal and replenish the damaged skin.
+People who are uncomfortable with the appearance of senile purpura may decide to contact a dermatologist for recommendations for healing the damaged skin and preventing further damage.